engelsjk/underpass/README.md

 The response will be an array of GeoJSON features.

-Additionally, the query parameter ```tag``` can be included to filter the OSM features in the bounding box by a single OSM tag key.
+Additionally, a query parameter ```tag``` can be included to filter the OSM features in the bounding box by a single OSM tag key.

 ```
 ?tag={"highway": ["*"]}